The differential graded Verlinde Formula and the Deligne Conjecture: The differential graded Verlinde formula

-\item If $\Sigma$ is the opposite pair of pants, the statement~\eqref{eqnfcphic2} follows from Theorem~\ref{thmdgva1}, i.e.\ the Verlinde formula for Hochschild cochains, because the evaluation of $\Phi_\cat{C}$ on the reversed pair of pants is the usual $E_2$-structure on Hochschild cochains, but dualized via the Calabi-Yau structure (the latter is a part of Costello's result \cite{costellotcft}).

-\item If $\Sigma$ is the disk, the statement~\eqref{eqnfcphic2} follows because the evaluation of the trace field theory on the disk is induced by the evaluation of $\Phi_\cat{C}$ on labeled disks, where it is given by the modified trace \cite[Theorem~4.9]{trace}. \end{itemize} \end{proof}
+\begin{proof} Denote by $\Phi_\cat{C}:\OC\to\Ch$ the trace field theory of $\cat{C}$ \cite{trace} and by $j : \C \to \OC$ the inclusion of the closed part of $\OC$ into $\OC$.
+We write $j^* \Phi_\cat{C}=\Phi_\cat{C}\circ j$ for the restriction of $\Phi_\cat{C}$ to the closed part of $\OC$.
+The assertion follows if we can show $ \Lambda_\cat{C}(\Sigma) = \left( \mfc(S^{-1})\right)^{\otimes q} \circ j^*\Phi_\cat{C}\left(\Sigma\right) \circ \mfc(S)^{\otimes p} $ ($p$ and $q$ are the number incoming and outgoing boundary components of $\Sigma$, respectively), where $\Sigma$ is one of the three bordisms in~\eqref{eqnassignments} and $\Lambda_\cat{C}(\Sigma)$ is defined as above.
+Indeed: If $\Sigma$ is the pair of pants, the needed statement is exactly Theorem~\ref{thmdgva2}, i.e.\ the Verlinde formula for Hochschild chains.
+If $\Sigma$ is the opposite pair of pants, the needed statement follows from Theorem~\ref{thmdgva1}, i.e.\ the Verlinde formula for Hochschild cochains, because the evaluation of $\Phi_\cat{C}$ on the reversed pair of pants is the usual $E_2$-structure on Hochschild cochains, but dualized via the Calabi-Yau structure (the latter is a part of Costello's result \cite{costellotcft}).
+Finally, if $\Sigma$ is the disk, the needed statement follows because the evaluation of the trace field theory on the disk is induced by the evaluation of $\Phi_\cat{C}$ on labeled disks, where it is given by the modified trace \cite[Theorem~4.9]{trace}. \end{proof}

 \begin{corollary}[Partial three-dimensional extension of the differential graded modular functor] The differential graded modular functor $\mfc$ associated to a modular category $\cat{C}$ extends to three-dimensional oriented bordisms of the form $\Sigma \times\mathbb{S}^1: \left( \mathbb{T}^2\right)^{\sqcup p} \to \left( \mathbb{T}^2\right)^{\sqcup q}$, where $\Sigma : \left( \mathbb{S}^1\right)^{\sqcup p} \to \left( \mathbb{S}^1\right)^{\sqcup q}$ is a compact oriented two-dimensional bordism such that every component of $\Sigma$ has at least one incoming boundary component. \end{corollary}